-- IAS 1 (amendment) Presentation of financial statements: presentation of items of other comprehensive income (effective from annual periods beginning on or after 1 July 2012). - IFRS 7 (amendment) Financial instruments: disclosures offsetting financial assets and financial liabilities (effective from annual periods beginning on or after 1 January 2013). - IFRS 10 Consolidated financial statements (effective from annual periods beginning on or after 1 January 2013). - IFRS 11 Joint arrangements (effective from annual periods beginning on or after 1 January 2013). - IFRS 12 Disclosure of interests in other entities (effective from annual periods beginning on or after 1 January 2013). - IFRS 13 Fair value measurement (effective from annual periods beginning on or after 1 January 2013). - IAS 19 (amendment) Employee benefits (effective from annual periods beginning on or after 1 January 2013). - IAS 27 (revised) Separate financial statements (effective from annual periods beginning on or after 1 January 2013). - IAS 28 (revised) Investments in associates and joint ventures (effective from annual periods beginning on or after 1 January 2013). - IAS 32 (amendment) Financial instruments: presentation offsetting financial assets and financial liabilities (effective from annual periods beginning on or after 1 January 2014). - IFRS 9 Financial Instruments (effective from annual periods beginning on or after 1 January 2015).
+- IFRS 7 (amendment) Financial instruments: disclosures offsetting financial assets and financial liabilities (effective from annual periods beginning on or after 1 January 2013). - IFRS 10 Consolidated financial statements (effective from annual periods beginning on or after 1 January 2013). - IFRS 11 Joint arrangements (effective from annual periods beginning on or after 1 January 2013). - IFRS 12 Disclosure of interests in other entities (effective from annual periods beginning on or after 1 January 2013). - IFRS 13 Fair value measurement (effective from annual periods beginning on or after 1 January 2013). - IAS 19 (amendment) Employee benefits (effective from annual periods beginning on or after 1 January 2013). - IAS 27 (revised) Separate financial statements (effective from annual periods beginning on or after 1 January 2013). - IAS 28 (revised) Investments in associates and joint ventures (effective from annual periods beginning on or after 1 January 2013). - IFRS 10, IFRS 12 and IAS 27 (amendments) Investment entities (effective from annual periods beginning on or after 1 January 2014). - IAS 32 (amendment) Financial instruments: presentation offsetting financial assets and financial liabilities (effective from annual periods beginning on or after 1 January 2014). - IAS 36 (Amendment) Impairment of assets Recoverable amount disclosures for non-financial assets (effective from annual periods beginning on or after 1 January 2014). - IAS 39 (Amendment) Financial instruments: recognition and measurement Novation of derivatives and continuation of hedge accounting (effective from annual periods beginning on or after 1 January 2014). - IFRIC 21 Levies (effective from annual periods beginning on or after 1 January 2014). - IFRS 9 -- Financial Instruments (effective from annual periods beginning on or after 1 January 2015).

-Initial high level assessments indicate that the most significant impact could arise from IFRS 10 where the concept of an agent and a principal may lead to more entities, particularly collective investment schemes, being consolidated.
-IFRS 9 will result mainly in changes to the categories of financial assets presented on the statement of financial position, as well as causing fair value movements (relating to own credit risk) on financial liabilities designated as at fair value through income to be recorded in other comprehensive income.
+Initial high-level assessments indicate that the most significant impact could arise from IFRS 10 where the concept of an agent and a principal may lead to more entities, particularly collective investment schemes and cell captives, being consolidated.
+IFRS 9 will result mainly in changes to the categories of financial assets presented in the statement of financial position, as well as causing fair value movements (relating to own credit risk) on financial liabilities designated as at fair value through income to be recorded in other comprehensive income.
 Management is currently assessing the impact of the above amendments in more detail.